happyuc-project/web3j/docs/source/transactions.rst

 ::

-   // using a raw transaction
+   // using a raw reqTransaction
    RawTransaction rawTransaction = RawTransaction.createContractTransaction(
            <nonce>,
            <gasPrice>,